practicingruby/practicing-ruby-paid/posts/v7/005-low-level.md

 ![](http://i.imgur.com/0DsKeoy.gif)

-In this article, we will build a stripped down 6502 simulator in JRuby that is complete enough to play this game.
+In this article, we will build a stripped down 6502 simulator in JRuby that is complete enough to run this game.
 If you haven't done much low-level programming before, don't worry!
 Most of what follows is just ordinary Ruby code.
 I will also be showing you a ton of examples along the way, and those should help keep you on track.
 You might also